 Diversity recruiting (or diversity hiring) is the idea of implementing specific practices in your company’s recruitment process that help increase the chances of hiring a more diverse workforce for your company.
 Such a recruitment process is part of a company’s larger diversity, equity and inclusion (DEI) strategy.

-This concept of workplace diversity, equity, and inclusion goes beyond identifying inherent diversity characteristics like race and gender.
+This concept of workplace diversity, equity, and inclusion goes beyond identifying inherent diversity characteristics like ethnicity and gender.
 The idea is that the workforce’s composition becomes an accurate reflection of the diversity in our society.

-As such, diversity recruiting celebrates and values diversity between people not just in terms of characteristics such as race, gender, ethnicity, age, religion, disability, or sexual orientation, but also in terms of personality type, skill set, education, or experience.
+As such, diversity recruiting celebrates and values diversity between people not just in terms of characteristics such as gender, ethnicity, age, religion, disability, or sexual orientation, but also in terms of personality type, skill set, education, or experience.